What to expect in your neighborhood when it rains

 Throughout the year, Operations and Maintenance staff oversee approximately 2,100 miles of canals and 2,000 miles of levees/berms, 71 pump stations and more than 600 water control structures and 625 project culverts.
 They operate and maintain all the equipment, and they have the specialized expertise needed to keep this vast water management system ready for whatever nature sends our way, whether that's a typical summer rainstorm, a hurricane or drought.
 Moving water to meet varying conditions and needs is essential to sustaining South Florida's people, economy and our environment.

-More than 100 water control districts operate within the SFWMD's 16-county region.
-To see which water control district you live in, type your address into the search bar on the map below.
-You can click on a district for its contact information and more details.
+More than 100 water control districts and local governments operate secondary canal systems within the SFWMD's 16-county region.
+To see which entity is responsible for the secondary system where you live, type your address into the search bar on the map below.
+You can find contact information and more details in the Near Me box or by clicking directly on the map.